Car Insurance Tier System

 There are primary and, occasionally, secondary factors that insurers consider.

 Let’s cover the main factors, starting with age.
 Due to their lack of experience, young and unproven drivers will unavoidably have to pay higher premiums.
 After about nine years of safe driving, they will see their rates decrease.

 This touches on another primary aspect that insurers consider when determining risk, which is a policyholder’s driving history.
 Other factors include the customer’s credit score, years of experience behind the wheel, insurance history, coverage level, and claims frequency.

-“Okay, fine, but what makes car insurance go down?”
+What makes car insurance rates go down?
 The simplest answer is safe driving over an elongated period.
 You may also bundle policies, take driver education courses, and take advantage of low mileage discounts.
-Drive Safely can help you find drivers ed classes in your state.
+Drive Safely can help you find drivers education classes in your state.

 Just about every insurer offers various discounts, so inquire with your insurance agent about how you can knock down your rates.

 Naturally the inverse must also be true.
 How does car insurance go up?
 Poor driving is the central cause of increasing rates.
 If you drive safely and take advantage of every discount you can, you will most likely avoid this issue.